 - Entry requirements

-We require an honours degree (minimum upper second class) or overseas equivalent in:
+We require an honours degree (minimum upper second class) from a UK university or overseas equivalent in:

 - computer science